Alfresco/docs-alfresco/support/latest/index.md

 * Feedback loop through regular surveys

 Alfresco constantly strives to develop and improve Customer Service solutions to help you get the most from working with Alfresco.

+*Support Handbook updated as of September 3, and revisions effective on November 3.*